pandas-dev/pandas/doc/source/development/extending.rst

 .. important::

-  When providing implementations of numpy functions such as `np.round`, It essential that function signature is compatible with the numpy original.
+    When providing implementations of numpy functions such as `np.round`, You muse ensure that the method signature is compatible with the numpy method it implements.
-  Otherwise,, numpy will ignore it.
+    Otherwise, numpy will ignore it.

     For example, the signature for `np.round` is `np.round(a, decimals=0, out=None)`.
     if you implement a round function which omits the `out` keyword:

 .. code-block:: python